 The environmental costs of forestry

 The environmental costs of forestry are estimated as the value of the wood that is not harvested for environmental reasons.
 Holmen sets aside around ten per cent of its productive forest land and thus refrains from harvesting around ten per cent of the possible volume.
-The annual loss of income was estimated at around SEK 70 million in 2014.
+The loss of income was estimated at around SEK 71 million in 2016.

 Sale of surplus energy and by-products/waste